CumulusNetworks/docs/content/cumulus-linux-43/System-Configuration/Cumulus-User-Experience-CUE.md

 toc: 3
 ---
 {{%notice warning%}}
-Cumulus User Experience (CUE) is an {{<exlink url="https://docs.cumulusnetworks.com/knowledge-base/Support/Support-Offerings/Early-Access-Features-Defined/" text="early access feature">}}.
+Cumulus User Experience (CUE) is an {{<exlink url="https://docs.cumulusnetworks.com/knowledge-base/Support/Support-Offerings/Early-Access-Features-Defined/" text="early access feature">}} and is open BETA, seeking customer and real world feedback.
+CUE is not currently intended to run in production and is not supported through NVIDIA networking support.
 {{%/notice%}}

 CUE is currently available for evaluation.
 Your feedback is welcome and appreciated as we start to roll out the new Cumulus Linux CLI.
-You can provide feedback and join the CUE discussion in the **#net-cl-cue-ea-feedback** NVIDIA Slack channel or send an email to net-cl-cue-ea-feedback@nvidia.com.
+You can provide feedback by sending an email to net-cl-cue-ea-feedback@nvidia.com.

 ## What is CUE?